-(MUSIC).
-My name is Justin Putney, and welcome to HTML5 Projects, Creating an Advanced Responsive Presentation.
-In this course, you will create a self-running presentation that can automatically step through individual bullet points.
-Have self-running audio narration, and video and display interactive Twitter feeds.
-You'll also learn how to customize the presentation to function with Gusto on iPads and other devices.
-And how to cache your slide content so that it can also be viewed offline.
+- [Voiceover] My name is Justin Putney and welcome to HTML5 Projects Creating an Advanced Responsive Presentation.
+In this course, you'll create a self-running presentation that can automatically step through individual bullet points, have self-running audio narration and video, and display interactive Twitter feeds.
+You'll also learn how to customize the presentation to function with gusto on iPads and other devices; and how to cache your slide content so that it can also be viewed offline.

 Once you finish this course, you'll have the tools to bring your static slide shows to life and you'll be able to show the slides on any device you choose.